 - Let someone else drive your kids to soccer or hockey practice or games.
-You have nothing to offer to them in terms of guidance if your life is empty... you are building a generation of takers, a generation of bored and empty people, right in your family.
-When you are tired, consider that it's not physical.
+You have nothing to offer to your kids in terms of guidance if your life is empty… you are building a generation of takers, a generation of bored and empty people, right in your family.
+When you are tired, consider that it’s not physical.
 Much like when you feel hungry.
 Mostly it is not hunger, it is your body and soul giving you signals that it is running on empty.
-Nurturing, building "food" is missing, maybe on all three levels, body, mind, and soul.
+Nurturing, building “food” is missing, maybe on all three levels, body, mind, and soul.

 - Fall in love with your work.
 Make it a two-way street.
 Most people work for a living.
 Which means they spend time with work so they can live.
-It's wrong.
+It’s wrong.
 There was an experiment that will prove a point: at a class some people found boring, but other people liked, they encouraged the bored students to raise their hand every time there was a question.
-These students, that participated, fell in love with the course... and so it is with work.When I came to this country, I was an architect.
+These students, that participated, fell in love with the course… and so it is with work.When I came to this country, I was an architect.
 I was miserable.
-I could not wait for the workday to end so I can go and do what I really wanted to do.I realized this "participation equals happiness" principle and made some drastic changes: I left my phone at home.
-I didn't give out my work phone to anyone.
-I brought lunch with me to work so even the seeming "life is happening while you are working" syndrome won't take me off track.In a week I fell in love with work.
+I could not wait for the workday to end so I could go and do what I really wanted to do.I realized this “participation equals happiness” principle and made some drastic changes: I left my phone at home.
+I didn’t give out my work phone to anyone.
+I brought lunch with me to work so even the seeming “life is happening while you are working” FOMO syndrome wouldn’t take me off track.In a week I fell in love with work.
 I got my first thank you and compliment from my bosses in my entire, then 16 year long career as an architect.
 I loved to go to work.
-It didn't bother me that people thought me strange... lol.
+It didn’t bother me that people thought me strange… and they did, lol.

 Here is another example: as a Jewish kid, I learned languages, ballet and music, to be a full fledged human being.
 We could not afford a piano, so I played the violin instead and sang.